 What's so royal about the Royal Borough of Greenwich?
-Discover the borough's many connections to the monarchy on this regal day out.
+Discover the historic area's many connections to the monarchy and enjoy a royal day out in London.

 All of these royal connections led to the borough’s crowning glory in 2012, when it became an official Royal Borough as part of the Queen’s Diamond Jubilee celebrations.